 We match the ground-based COSMOS catalog to the HST data to identify blended sources.
 A naive approach would be to count the number of matches for each ground source: those that match to only one HST source are not blended (``pure''), and those that match to multiple HST sources are blended.
 However, this simple approach will likely misidentify recognized blends as unrecognized, since each of the recognized blends can be matched to two close-by space detections, as shown in Fig.~\ref{fig:demo}.
 In order to avoid such situations, we follow a similar approach as in \citet{dawson} with a two-step matching algorithm.

-\begin{enumerate}[leftmargin=*,labelindent=10pt,label=\arabic*.] \item \textbf{Primary Match}: A primary match is the closest HST object within 2 arcsec of a COSMOS object. \item \textbf{Additional Match}: An additional match is any HST source that is non-primary, and satisfies: \begin{itemize} \item $\Theta / (r_C + r_H^\prime) < 1.5$.
+\begin{enumerate}[leftmargin=*,labelindent=10pt,label=\arabic*.] \item \textbf{Primary Match}: A primary match is the closest HST object within 2 arcsec of a COSMOS object. \item \textbf{Additional Match}: An additional match is any HST source that is non-primary, and satisfies \edit{both}: \begin{itemize} \item $\Theta / (r_C + r_H^\prime) < 1.5$.
 Here $\Theta$ is the angular separation between the COSMOS object and its additional match, $r_C$ is the flux radius of the COSMOS galaxy, and $r_H^\prime$ is the effective flux radius of the additional match convolved to the ground PSF (Eq.~\ref{eqn:eff_size}). \item $m_{814} - i^{\p} \leq 2$.
 Here $m_{814}$ is the HST F814W filter magnitude, and $i^{\p}$ is the ground-based COSMOS magnitude.
-We allow galaxies to blend with fainter sources (including stars) with a magnitude difference less than 2.
+We allow galaxies to blend with fainter sources (including stars) with a magnitude difference less than 2 \edit{(at least a 16\% flux contamination)}.
 The magnitude difference is calculated between the ground-based object and its additional match from HST.
-In case there are multiple additional matches, the difference is calculated for the brightest additional matches to yield the smallest magnitude difference. \end{itemize} \end{enumerate} We define COSMOS galaxies as ``pure'' (up to the HST-ACS resolution) when they have only a primary match.
+In case there are multiple additional matches, the difference is calculated for the brightest additional matches to yield the smallest magnitude difference. \end{itemize} \end{enumerate} We define COSMOS galaxies as \edit{``\textbf{pure}''} (up to the HST-ACS resolution) when they have only a primary match.